Seleucus I Nicator: Chandragupta and the Eastern Provinces

 The Mauryans then annexed the areas around the Indus governed by the four Greek satraps: Nicanor, Phillip, Eudemus and Peithon.
 This established Mauryan control to the banks of the Indus.
 Chandragupta's victories convinced Seleucus that he needed to secure his eastern flank.
 Seeking to hold the Macedonian territories there, Seleucus thus came into conflict with the emerging and expanding Mauryan Empire over the Indus Valley.

 In the year 306 BC, Seleucus I Nicator went to India and apparently occupied territory as far as the Indus, and eventually waged war with the Maurya Emperor Chandragupta Maurya.
 Only a few sources mention his activities in India.
 Chandragupta (known in Greek sources as Sandrokottos), founder of the Mauryan Empire, had conquered the Indus valley and several other parts of the easternmost regions of Alexander's empire.
 Seleucus began a campaign against Chandragupta and crossed the Indus.
-Most western historians note that it appears to have fared poorly as he did not achieve his goals, even though what exactly happened is unknown.
+While the Greek sources have been interpreted by some as a Mauryan victory, (Note: Military historian John D. Grainger concludes that Seleucus invaded India, and was defeated, but states that "[b]eyond that, it is not possible to go without further evidence."
+There is "little or no evidence" for the idea that Chandragupta drove back Seleucus' forces as far back as Bactria.

+Other authors are equally cautious.
+Basham states that Seleucus "seems to have suffered the worst of the engagement."
+Romila Thapar speaks of "a campaign against Seleucus, in which Chandragupta seems to have been successful, judging by the terms of the treaty of 303 BC."
+Kulke and Rothermund state that Chandragupta "stopped his march east," and then present the terms of the peace treaty.
+Keay states that "perhaps he was roundly defeated.
+The terms of the peace treaty certainly suggest so.") the details of the conflict, and if there was in fact a pitched battle, are unknown, and Jansani warns that "there are very little details about the battle or skirmish they fought, and that none of the ancient authors depicted either Seleucus or Chandragupta as the clear victor of this battle.
+This lack of information about the encounter and the ensuing treaty means that it is impossible to reconstruct them."
+Wheatley and Heckel suggest that the degree of friendly Maurya-Seleucid relations established after the war implies that the hostilities were probably "neither prolonged nor grievous".

 The two leaders ultimately reached an agreement, and through a treaty sealed in 303 BC, Seleucus abandoned the territories he could never securely hold in exchange for stabilizing the East and obtaining elephants, with which he could turn his attention against his great western rival, Antigonus Monophthalmus.
 The 500 war elephants Seleucus obtained from Chandragupta were to play a key role in the forthcoming battles, particularly at Ipsus against Antigonus and Demetrius.
 The Maurya king might have married the daughter of Seleucus.
 According to Strabo, the ceded territories bordered the Indus: